 Interviewed on Turkey's ATV television late Thursday, Erdogan said some images coming out of Syria were "unpalatable" and suggested that his government could support a U.N.
 Security Council decision against Syria.

-The Turkish primier harshly criticized Assad's younger brother, Maher, who is believed to be in command some troops in the Jisr al-Shughour operation.
+The Turkish premier harshly criticized Assad's younger brother, Maher, who is believed to be in command of some portion of the Jisr al-Shughour operation.
 Maher Assad is also in charge of the elite Republican Guard, whose job is to protect the government.